-In both version, Nikon and Canon, the TTL auto flash exposure mode is available when in use are digital cameras connected to the strobe by a synchro cable correctly wired according to the specific i-TTL or E-TTL protocol (chapter 15.0).
-Are also supported auxiliary functions such as AF assist illuminator by pilot light and rear-curtain synchronization.
+In both version, Nikon, Canon and Sony the TTL auto flash exposure mode is available when in use are digital cameras connected to the strobe by a synchro cable correctly wired according to the specific digital protocols (chapter 16.0).
+Are also supported auxiliary functions such as High-speed sync (HSS), AF assist illuminator by pilot light and rear-curtain synchronization.

-In addition to the i-E-TTL protocols managed with synchro cable, the s-TTL auto flash exposure mode is also available.
+In addition to the digital protocols managed with synchro cable, the s-TTL auto flash exposure mode is also available.
 This auto flash exposure mode is the same for both version.